 The Fund holds a working cash balance in its own bank account to cover the payment of benefits and other lump sum payments.
-At an investment level, the Fund holds a large proportion of assets in listed assets (equities and bonds), instruments that can be liquidated at short notice, normally three working days.
-As at 31 March 2023, these assets totalled £2,033.907m (£2,040.309m as at 31 March 2022), with a further £99.589m held in cash (£131.340m as at 31 March 2022).
+At an investment level, the Fund holds a large proportion of assets in instruments that can be liquidated at short notice (pooled equities and bonds), normally within a week.
+As at 31 March 2025, these assets totalled £2,120.886m (£2,094.359m as at 31 March 2024), with a further £133.950m held in cash (£104.777m as at 31 March 2024).

-Currently, the Fund is cash flow positive each month (i.e. the contributions received exceed the pensions paid).
+Currently, the Fund is cash flow positive each month (i.e. contributions received exceed pensions paid).
 This position is monitored regularly and reviewed at least every three years alongside the Triennial Valuation.